Broadmeadows

 Broadmeadows is a suburb in Melbourne, Victoria, Australia, 15 km north of Melbourne's Central Business District and the council seat of the City of Hume local government area.
 Broadmeadows recorded a population of 12,524 at the 2021 census.
+It is colloquially known as "Broady".

 Broadmeadows is a sub-regional centre within the northern suburbs of Melbourne, and is often used as a reference for the suburbs around it, although this may be due to its former status as a municipality.